-- Animation Age Ghetto: Sort of averted, sort of not.
-The film was highly successful both financially and critically despite being rated PG.
+Animation Age Ghetto: The film was highly successful both financially and critically despite being rated PG.
 But nowadays, bowdlerized versions of it get aired on TV channels geared toward children.

 Cutter: "Strong.
 Colony.
 Sir.
 Colony... we can be proud of."

-- They Copied It, So It Sucks: John Lasseter felt doublecrossed when he heard about this film being produced, considering he discussed the general idea of A Bug's Life with Jeffery Katzenberg before he left to form Dreamworks.
+John Lasseter felt double-crossed when he heard about this film being produced, considering he discussed the general idea of A Bug's Life with Jeffrey Katzenberg before he left under bad circumstances to form DreamWorks.
 The fact that Katzenberg then offered to stop production if Disney rescheduled the Pixar film away from his major film, The Prince of Egypt, ticked him off more as blackmail.
 The experience didn't help Lasseter's relationship with Disney boss Michael Eisner either: Eisner had ordered A Bug's Life to open the same day as The Prince of Egypt a la Don Bluth's old strategy and withheld a $90 million bonus in an attempt to bankrupt DreamWorks out of the gate, which was one of the reasons for Antz's creation.
 A federal judge ordered Disney to pay up the bonus and tripled it, foiling that plan.

 It should be said though that apart from having talking insects and having ants as main characters, the two films are overall incredibly different movies.
 They have almost nothing in common.
 Even their Aesops are different; one is about finding individuality, and the other is about working together as a team.

-- Too Cool to Live: Barbatus, one of the few few soldiers loyal to the Queen and bites the dust after finally being reduced to a head.
+Too Cool to Live: Barbatus, one of the few soldiers loyal to the Queen and bites the dust after finally being reduced to a head.